-- NOTICE

-- This product contains no operator serviceable parts.
-Service and repair shall only be carried out by personnel trained and certified by ALPHATRON MARINE B.V.
+- NOTICE - This product does not require any maintenance.
+Service and repair shall only be carried out by personnel trained and certified by ALPHATRON MARINE B.V. - (!) - When cleaning the surface, do not use any organic solvent such as thinner or benzine.
+Otherwise, the paint and markings on the surface may get damaged.
+For cleaning the surface, remove the dust and debris and wipe with a clean dry cloth.

-- (!)

-- NOTICE

-- When cleaning the surface, do not use any organic solvent such as thinner or benzine.
-Otherwise, the paint

-and markings on the surface may get damaged.
-For cleaning the surface, remove the dust and debris and

-wipe with a clean dry cloth.